 Massey University's head of banking studies, David Tripe, said a blanket restriction would be unfair, as Auckland properties were usually more costly than houses in smaller regions.

 Mr Tripe said the changes could lead to prices falling in the regions, and less spending, which is not healthy for the economy.

 BNZ economist Doug Steele said if the central bank won't lift interest rates and did not bring in the restrictions, house prices would continue to rise.

-Next story in National: Third of students failing standards, ministry warns
+Next story in New Zealand: Third of students failing standards, ministry warns

 Copyright © 2013, Radio New Zealand